Sheikh Khalifa passes away: Tributes pour in from world leaders

 Israeli Prime Minister Naftali Bennett tweeted: “On behalf of the government and people of Israel, I extend my sincere condolences to the government and people of the United Arab Emirates on the death of His Excellency the President of the State, Sheikh #Khalifa Benzaid Al-Nahyan.
 I also extend my condolences to my friend Sheikh @MohamedBinZayed.

+Tedros Adhanom Ghebreyesus, Director-General of the World Health Organization extended his deepest condolence, “My heartfelt condolences to the people of the UAE for the death of their President, His Highness Sheikh Khalifa bin Zayed Al Nahyan.
+May his soul rest in peace.”

-Jordanian King Abdullah II and Egyptian President Abdel Fattah Al Sisi also offered their condolences via Twitter.
+Jordanian King Abdullah II, Syrian President Bashar Al Assad, Lebanese Prime Minister Najib Mikati and Egyptian President Abdel Fattah Al Sisi also offered their condolences via Twitter.

+Former Pakistan Prime Minister Imran Khan paid his condolences on social media.
+"Truly saddened to learn of the passing of Sheikh Khalifa bin Zayed Al Nahyan President of the UAE & Ruler of Abu Dhabi.
+He was a great friend of Pakistan & a visionary leader of his people.
+My heartfelt condolences & prayers go to the Royal family & the Emirati people," he wrote in his post.

 Meanwhile, Turkish President Recep Tayyip Erdogan said he will travel to the UAE to attend funeral of Sheikh Khalifa bin Zayed.